 - Additional resources for device emulation and virtual I/O include "Linux virtualization and PCI passthrough" and "Virtio: An I/O virtualization framework for Linux."

 - The Open vSwitch can be used by all of the major hypervisors (KVM, Xen, VirtualBox); learn more about its design and motivation in the Hot Topics in Networks paper "Extending Networking into the Virtualization Layer (PDF)."

 - Yahoo! open sourced its Traffic Server software under the Apache Software Foundation.
 Yahoo! uses this software internally, and it provides the front end for cloud computing infrastructures.
 Traffic Server aggregates load balancing, session management, authentication, configuration management, and routing for large-scale Web 2.0 infrastructures.
 Learn more in the company's announcement.

 - For detailed instructions on the creation of a KVM-based VM, check out "Create a KVM-based virtual server."

 - VM tools are growing, but a good start is available today.
 "Migrate to a virtual Linux environment with Clonezilla" explores Clonezilla, which can be used to build a VM from a physical instance.
 There's also ovftool from VMware, which is useful for VM conversion.

 - This article explored a few different virtual infrastructure management applications, two of which were built on the libvirt virtualization API.
 Read more about libvirt in "Anatomy of the libvirt virtualization library."
-To learn more about the higher-level management solutions, check out oVirt, Virtual Machine Manager (virt-manager), and Puppet.
+To learn more about the higher-level management solutions, check out oVirt and Virtual Machine Manager (virt-manager).